Health Advice for Parents

 I am writing to confirm the school's position as a result of growing public concern in relation to the Coronavirus (COVID-19).

-The school remains open at this time for the children of key workers, for identified and vulnerable learners as well as for members of staff.
-In addition we have offered wider opening using government guidance.
-This has been limited due to the size of the school.
+The school remains open at this time for all children as well as for members of staff.
 As the advice changes from the Government this may change and further information will be given.

 For anyone looking for information about the symptoms of the virus and how to prevent the spread of the infection please refer to: